 - In comparison to the previous release, twice as many customer bugs were fixed.

 We are planning to improve the Site Vulnerability Scan even further for email along with new auto-update features and more!
-Finally, we are working on introducing a modern API that should eventually cover all the relevant WordPress Toolkit functionalities.
+Finally, we are working on introducing a modern API that should eventually cover all the relevant WP Toolkit functionalities.